-In August of 2021, Saguaro Dermatology was pleased to welcome our newest Dermatologist, Dr. Carsten R. Hamann.
+Welcome our newest Dermatologist, Dr. Carsten R. Hamann.
 He joins Dr. Millard Thaler and Dr. Dathan Hamann in seeing patients in Mesa and in Phoenix, and brings his passion for dermatology to the family business (that’s right, he and Dr. Dathan Hamann are brothers)!

 Dr. Hamann completed his undergraduate degree at Calvin College and his medical degree at Loma Linda University.
 Upon graduation, he attended the University of Copenhagen in Denmark, where he received his PhD in Public Health and Epidemiology with a focus on risk factors and comorbidities of eczema.

 Post-graduation, Dr. Hamann returned to the states to complete his Dermatology residency at the Dartmouth-Hitchcock Medical Center where he was the Chief Resident and the Assistant Chief Resident of Research.
 Dr. Carsten R. Hamann is a co-author of 3 textbook chapters on rubber allergy and metal allergy, and he has authored more than 57 peer-reviewed publications.

 “I am passionate about helping patients improve their skin health and addressing cosmetic interests.
 I enjoy both procedures and complex medical dermatology.”

 We did a quick interview with Dr. Carsten R. Hamann so that you could get to know him a little better: